fleetbase/ember-ui/docs/components/filters-picker/filters-picker-button.md

 ```

-You can customize the Click-to-Reveal component by passing in different props:
+You can customize the Button component by passing in different props:

 | Option              | Description                                                              |